st3v3nmw/obsidian-spaced-repetition/README.md

 Check the [roadmap](https://github.com/st3v3nmw/obsidian-spaced-repetition/projects/1) for upcoming features.
 Raise an issue [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues) if you have a feature request, a bug-report, or some feedback.

+## Installation

+You can easily install the plugin from Obsidian's community plugin section in the Obsidian app (Search `Spaced Repetition`).

+### Manual Installation

+Create an `obsidian-spaced-repetition` folder under `.obsidian/plugins` in your vault.
+Add the `main.js`, `manifest.json`, and the `styles.css` files from the [latest release](https://github.com/st3v3nmw/obsidian-spaced-repetition/releases) to the folder.

 ## Flashcards

 Tag any notes that you'd like to put flashcards in as `#flashcards`.

 ### Remnote single-line style

+The prompt and the answer are separated by `::`.

 ```markdown
 the prompt goes here::the answer goes here!
 ```

 ### Ruled style

+The front and the back of the card are separated by `---`.

 ```markdown
 Ruled card front